 Stachys (Stachys byzantina)

 Perennial stachys, commonly known as "lamb's ears" for its large, velvety, silvery green leaves, is a beautiful low-growing garden plant producing purple flowers in the early summer.
 In the same genus as betony, stachys requires minimum water once established; overwatering will cause the plant to "melt" out with deterioration of the leaves, as will shading by other plants.
 The thick growth also encourages insects on the underside of the leaves.
 Stachys spreads, though not invasively.

 Sweet Woodruff (Galium odoratum)

 Sweet woodruff is a favorite herb for shade and makes an attractive ground cover.
 It may be readily recognized by its narrow, bright-green leaves growing in successive, star-like whorls.
-The plant is a perennial herb about 6 inches to 8 inches tall.
+The plant is a perennial herb about 6 to 8 in. tall.

 Tansy (Tanacetum vulgare)